jr-robotics/robo-gym/README.md

 - integration of 2 commercially available **industrial robots**: MiR 100, UR 10 (more to come)
 - it has been successfully deployed to train a DRL algorithm to solve two different tasks in simulation that was able to solve the tasks on the real robots as well, without any further training in the real world

-A paper describing robo-gym is currently under review for IROS 2020.
+A [paper](https://arxiv.org/abs/2007.02753) describing robo-gym has been accepted for IROS 2020.
 A video showcasing the toolkit's capabilities and additional info can be found on our [website](https://sites.google.com/view/robo-gym)

 [See the News section](#news)